softwaresaved/international-survey/analysis/introduction.md

 |**South Africa**|Desire to work in a research environment|Flexible working hours|Ability to work accross disciplines|

 We can see that is the research environment that mainly attracts RSEs and they are dedicated people that, as results also report, love their work and are really satisfied with it.
 However, even if it seems that they are enjoying their job, they do not see much possibility of progression or promotion with their current job.
-This is a problem already highlighted in 2016 in United Kingdom and the situation did not change in 2017.
+This problem was previously highlighted in 2016 in the United Kingdom, and the situation did not change in 2017.

 We also investigated their publications, both in traditional academic fashion and more on software practices.
-They are still showing a major contribution to paper publication through software development but they are not always cited in the paper.
+RSEs show a major contribution to paper publication through software development, but they are not always cited in the paper.

 **Country**|**Software used for publication**|**Cited in the paper** :-----:|:-----:|:-----: